gawkermedia/table/README.md

 # table
-This is a repository for the possibility of a table
+This is a repository for the possibility of a real life table made out of wood

 With an svg that is compatible with the Shaper Origin (shapertools.com), we can make a table.

+The shape needs to be flat.
+You can add intricate designs and the tool will cut them.

+Dustin has the tool and plenty of tape.

 Please submit your PR's

 Instructions:
-clone the repository locally or edit the svg
+edit the svg, submit pull request